top of page

 In Eden, you may keep everything,

-Possessions do not become a load here,
+Here, possessions do not become a burden,

 but something that rests safely —

-so you can live lightly.
+so that you can live lightly.

-3 – Provision & Daily Life.
+3 – Provision & Everyday Life

 Everything that nourishes life.

-A daily life that becomes lighter because it no longer rests on your shoulders alone.
+An everyday life that becomes lighter because it no longer rests on your shoulders alone.

-In Eden, everyday life loses its harshness.
+In Eden, everyday life loses its hardness.

-It becomes soft, warm and carried.
+It becomes soft, warm, and supported.

-You do not wake up with the feeling that you must manage everything alone,
+You do not wake up with the feeling

-but with the knowledge:
+but with the knowing:

 Here, life flows together.